-Sandy soils tends to have water wash through it easily.
-Clay is typically prevents water from draining efficiently.
+Sandy soils tend to have water wash through it easily.
+Clay typically prevents water from draining efficiently.

 Not sure what you have?
 Start with your hands and eyes.
 Get some of the soil and see how it feels.
 You can do a few do it yourself tests to get an idea of what you’re dealing with.